Lake Guatavita

 There are hot springs nearby in the municipality of Sesquilé, which means "hot water" in the now-extinct language of Chibcha, once spoken by the local indigenous people, the Muisca.

 Spanish colonizers and Conquistadors knew about the existence of a sacred lake in the Eastern Ranges of the Andes possibly as early as 1531.
 The lake was associated with indigenous rituals involving gold.
 However, the first conquistador to arrive at the actual location was Gonzalo Jiménez de Quesada, possibly in June 1537, while on an expedition to the highlands of the Eastern Ranges of the Andes in search of gold.
 This brought the Spanish into first contact with the Muisca inhabiting the Altiplano Cundiboyacense, including around Lake Guatavita.

-The lake is now a focus of ecotourism, and its association with the legend of El Dorado is also a major attraction.
+The lake is a focus of ecotourism, and its association with the legend of El Dorado is also a major attraction.

 Etymology

 The name of the lake is derived from Chibcha, the language of the Muisca: gwa: mountain or gwata, gwate: high elevation, or gwatibita: high mountain peak; hence, a pool at a high mountain peak.
 Another meaning is "End of the farmfields".